Mentoring Scheme Guidelines – By Eleanor Mills

 - Respect confidentiality – trust is key to get the most out of the experience.

-- Do expect your mentor to keep in touch – let WiJ know at the wijmentors after 6 February 2020 if you have not heard from them initially.
+- Do expect your mentor to keep in touch – let WiJ know via email@example.com if you have not heard from you mentor after a month of the schemes launch.
 But do remember how precious the time of a senior female journalist is.
 They are not there to get you a job, or edit your copy, but to give general advice about how you might get on

 - You’re in control of the agenda and need to take responsibility for your development, don’t expect a magic quick fix from your mentor – they’re there to guide you, not to do the work for you